-A decade or more ago, experts warned retailers and fintechs to steer clear of QR.
-They felt it wasn’t a product they felt would take off due to it being as clunky, if not more, than a card payment – meaning there was very little value for the end-user.
-Fast forward to today and consumers around the world are using QR to pay merchants everyday.
+A decade or more ago, experts warned retailers and fintechs to steer clear of QR code payments.
+They believed it wasn’t a product they felt would take off due to it being as clunky, if not more, than a card payment – meaning there was very little value for the end-user.
+Fast forward to today and consumers around the world are using QR codes to pay merchants everyday.

-So, how can South African banks take advantage of this kind of adoption when it comes to real-time payments?
+So, how can South African banks and merchants take advantage of this kind of adoption when it comes to real-time payments?

-With the concept of the Rapid Payments Program (RPP) coming into play soon, it is important that banks start to look into how they can make the most of existing systems in order to roll out the RPP to their customers fast and efficiently.
+With the launch of the Rapid Payments Programme (RPP) in the form of PayShap, it is important that banks start to look into how they can make the most of existing systems in order to roll out the RPP to their customers quickly and efficiently.
 As discussed previously, the use of static and dynamic QR codes is already a well-understood concept.
 Shoppers think of these types of payments as being easier, safer, and more accessible.

-One of the largest banks in South Africa, Capitec, already uses QR extensively – across their full merchant network, from informal to large retailers.
-Applying the same process with the RPP means that the smaller merchant will be able to immediately see the payment reflected in their account.
+One of the largest banks in South Africa, Capitec, already uses QR codes extensively – across their full merchant network - from informal to large retailers.
+Applying the same process with PayShap means that the smaller merchant will be able to immediately see the payment reflected in their account.
 In a South African context, this type of immediate payment will be crucial as it means the merchant has access to the payment value much faster.